nitxir/Divider/README.md

 endmodule
 ```

-## License

-The provided design code and testbench are open-source and can be used and modified under appropriate licensing terms.
-Please refer to the license file (if available) for details.

 ## Acknowledgments

 If your project uses any external libraries or references, acknowledge them here with appropriate references or links.